 The thesis project

 Your thesis project will be a combination of a design project and reflective writing that will involve communicating and discussing your own design work.
+See one result of a student's work in Thesis Project I.

 Students have access to studio space, and we encourage a healthy studio culture.
 This is where we conduct group-work, seminars, workshops, presentations and discussions.
 Close by there is a well-equipped materials workshop and a physical prototyping lab for electronics and sensor work.
 Additionally, we often use the facilities at the MEDEA research centre for final presentations, exhibitions, seminars and programme-meetings.